 We tried these wood chips on both a gas barbecue and a closed charcoal barbecue - and on the same day too!
 And in both cases, we can safely say that this was indeed the most powerful of all the wood chips we tried.
 There is nothing subtle about mesquite.

 First on the gas burner we cooked T-Bone steaks.
-Because we couldn’t wait 20 minutes for the smoke, we put the wood chips, almost dry, in the box dry, closed the hood and left it for about seven or eight minutes.
+Because we couldn’t wait 20 minutes for the smoke, we put the wood chips, almost dry, in the box, closed the hood and left it for about seven or eight minutes.
 By then, the box was already smoking.
 So we rubbed sea salt and cracked pepper on the steaks, brushed them on both sides with olive oil.

 Then we threw them on and closed the hood again, letting the mesquite chips do the work.
-We flipped them after about five minutes and left them for a similar time on the other.
+We flipped them after about four minutes and left them for a similar time on the other.
 They came out a perfect medium rare, and they came out tasting so smoky, you would hardly believe they’d been cooked on gas.

 While that was going on, we lit the charcoal barbecue (or rather lit the coals in a chimney) and by the time we’d finished devouring the steaks, we were just about ready to cook on the charcoal barbecue.
 Wearing a thick heat-resistant glove, we poured the glowing charcoal onto the brazier of the barbecue and threw on a generous mixture of long-soaked, short soaked and un-soaked mesquite chips.